Aitocir/UnfoldingWorld/README.md

 Unfolding World is a text-based, multi-player RPG with a procedurally-generated world.
 This is my entry into the [Enter the Multi-User Dungeon Game Jam](https://itch.io/jam/enterthemud).
 It's built with [pymug](https://github.com/Aitocir/Pymug) and lots and lots of derping.

 ## features
-Unfolding World is named so because the game generates new locations on the fly as players visit them for the first time.
-The starting location is the Origin Tree, and the game measures other locations in the node distance from the Origin Tree.
-The farther the player gets, the more difficult survival becomes.
-If a player dies, they resurrect at the Origin Tree without their inventory but with all of their character XP.
+Unfolding World is named so because the game generates new locations on a repeating timer.
+Currently, the world is very boring (though wonderful, as 100% of all tiles have huckleberry bushes on them).

 ## game commands